anoopsarkar/nlp-class/hw2.md

    * Make sure you have implemented retrofitting yourself.
    * Do **not** submit the retrofitted word vector file but you should provide a script that produces the retrofitted `.magnitude` word vectors used by your Baseline solution.
 * Check if each group member has a `answer/README.username`.
-* Make sure that your have updated your GitLab repository with your submission source code.

 Your F-score should be equal to or greater than the score listed for the corresponding marks.